The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Christian County?

-Christian County, Missouri has 8 public high schools, along with 7 middle schools and 15 elementary schools.
+Christian County, Missouri has 8 public high schools, serving approximately 4,928 students.

 What is the largest school district in Christian County?